JLHerreraCortijo/drc_elections/README.md

  2. **Generate Summary Statistics**: Although commented out, the script includes code to generate summary statistics for the calculated turnout rates, providing insights into the distribution of turnout across the datasets.

+### 7-HARMONIZE MAP AND DATA LOCATIONS

+ This section aligns geographic data with the electoral dataset to ensure consistency in analysis.
+It performs the following tasks:

+   1. **Read Detailed Shapefiles**: Loads detailed shapefiles for Congo's territories to get precise geographic boundaries. [ref shapefiles](data/Les territoires de Congo (rerritories of Congo)/CONTENIDOS.txt)
+ 2. **Filter and Standardize Kinshasa Regions**: Filters the shapefile data to include only Kinshasa regions and standardizes names by replacing hyphens with spaces.
+ 3. **Update and Summarize Geometry Data**: Updates the Kinshasa shapefile data with standardized names, selects relevant columns, groups by names, and summarizes geometries.
+ 4. **Read Main Shapefiles**: Loads the main shapefile for Congo's territories and creates an index by standardizing territory names.
+ 5. **Exclude Kinshasa**: Excludes Kinshasa from the main shapefile data.
+ 6. **Create Indices for Matching**: Extracts and standardizes names from both the map and data for matching purposes.
+ 7. **Manual Name Matching**: Applies manual name corrections for regions and cities to ensure consistency between map and data.
+ 8. **Match Indices**: Matches data names with map names and identifies unmatched names.
+ 9. **Create Index DataFrame**: Creates a DataFrame to link data and map indices, ensuring unique matches.
+ 10. **Join and Summarize Map Data**: Joins the map data with matched indices, updates index names, and groups by index to summarize geometries.
+ 11. **Transform Projections**: Ensures the geographic projections of Kinshasa borders match the main dataset.
+ 12. **Combine Borders**: Combines Kinshasa borders with the main territory borders.
+ 13. **Clean Environment**: Removes unnecessary variables, keeping only the relevant ones for further analysis.

+ This section harmonizes geographic and electoral data, facilitating accurate mapping and spatial analysis of election results.